misheckserima/snave/README.md

-# LinguaLearn - Language Learning Platform
+# Snave - Language Learning Platform

 A comprehensive language learning platform with user registration, authentication, and progress tracking.
 Designed for deployment on Render with PostgreSQL database and Supabase integration.